 In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with an Arrhythmia.

-It is important to understand that there are approximately 16 different “types” of arrhythmias an individual might be diagnosed with so in this article, we’re going to try and keep things a bit “vague” so that we can remain focused on just the essential facts that most of the top life insurance companies are going to care about.
+It is important to understand that approximately 16 different “types” of arrhythmias an individual might be diagnosed with.
+So in this article, we’re going to try and keep things a bit “vague” so that we can remain focused on just the essential facts that most of the top life insurance companies are going to care about.

 - Can I qualify for life insurance if I have been diagnosed with an arrhythmia?